redis/redis/design-documents/REDIS-CLUSTER.md

 programmer friendly.

-So the author of this document claims that Redis does not need to resist to netsplits, but it is enough to resist to M-1 nodes going offline, where M is the number of nodes storing every key-value pair.
+So the author of this document claims that Redis does not need to resist to `netsplits`, but it is enough to resist to M-1 nodes going offline, where M is the number of nodes storing every key-value pair.

 For instance in a three nodes cluster I may configure the cluster in order to